amalroymurali/cgnsandpod/README.md

-# Seiber's POD method along with input data conversion to CGNS format.
+# Seiber's SPOD method along with input data conversion to CGNS format.
-POD modules of this code is forked from the repo hugolui/ROM_code and a data converter from MAT2CGNS is appended.
+SPOD modules of this code is forked from the repo hugolui/ROM_code and a data converter from MAT2CGNS is appended.

 Author:
     Amal Roy Murali,